Editor’s Note: This post has been updated with new links and content.

 Together, these three data points give you enough information to assess when, where, and how the touchpoint happened.

 If you want to take your analytics to the next level, I also recommend that you track form page URLs and pages visited prior to a form page URL.
-This is helpful for advanced content analysis that requires you to know which content is involved in conversion paths.
+This is helpful for advanced content analysis that requires conversion path information and content attribution.

-Assuming you’ve solved for identity and are capturing the necessary touchpoint data, you’re now ready to begin analyzing the data with attribution models—both single-touch models like first-touch and last-touch, as well as multi-touch models like position-based and time decay.
+Assuming you’ve solved for identity and are capturing the necessary touchpoint data, you can start building attribution models to analyze that data.
+You can use single-touch models like first-touch and last-touch, as well as multi-touch models like position-based and time decay.

 3) Compare Attribution Models For Best Results